heathhenley/heathhenley.github.io/content/posts/drawing-without-replacement.md

 ```

 **Very intuitive approach**
-This [answer on SO](https://math.stackexchange.com/a/2265291)presents a very intuitive and less abstract way to think about this problem.
+This [answer on SO](https://math.stackexchange.com/a/2265291) presents a very intuitive and less abstract way to think about this problem.
 The probability that any card, say the 2, shows up before the Ace is $1/2$ .
 Basically if the cards are laid out randomly it can be either before the Ace or not.
 This holds for each other card, they all individually have a $1/2$ chance of being before the Ace.
 Because in this case there are 12 non aces, the average number of cards preceding the Ace will be $12 \cdot 1/2=6$ - so there will be six draws on average before the Ace is drawn - we have to add 1 to actually draw the Ace, coming to the same answer of 7.
 The same line of reasoning works for the full deck too - each of the 48 non ace cards has a 1 in 5 chance of being pulled before an ace is.
 Then on average the number of cards that precede the ace will be $48 \cdot 1/5= 9.6$ , and drawing the ace makes it $10.6$.

-**A nice shortcut**: it's a math-y way to get there, but I guess problem follows a specific distribution a [negative hypergeometric distribution](https://en.wikipedia.org/wiki/Negative_hypergeometric_distribution)- the math to get there is beyond my current probability and statistics skills - but it boils down to an incredibly simple expression for the expected number of draws to the first success:
+**A nice shortcut**: it's a math-y way to get there, but I guess problem follows a specific distribution a [negative hypergeometric distribution](https://en.wikipedia.org/wiki/Negative_hypergeometric_distribution) - the math to get there is beyond my current probability and statistics skills - but it boils down to an incredibly simple expression for the expected number of draws to the first success:
 $$
 E = \frac{N+1}{k+1}
 $$ where $N$ is the total number of cards, and $k$ are the number of 'winning' or 'success' events, that we will stop when we draw.
 For our two examples so far it's $E =\frac{13 + 1}{1 + 1} = 7$ for the small case and $E =\frac{52 + 1}{4 + 1} = 10.6$